-Kori G. Belzer serves as the Chief Operating Officer of SGRP and has done so since January 1, 2004.
-Ms. Belzer also serves as Chief Operating Officer of SPAR Management Services, Inc. ("SMSI"), and SPAR Marketing Services, Inc. ("SMS"), each an affiliate of SGRP (See - Transactions with Related Persons, Promoters and Certain Control Persons, below), and has done so since 2000.
-The Audit Committee determined that Ms. Belzer also served during 2003 as the de facto chief operating officer of SGRP through her position as Chief Operating Officer of SMSI and SMS.
+Kori G. Belzer serves as the Chief Operating Officer of SGRP and has done so since January 1, 2004. s From 2000 through 2003, Ms. Belzer served as the Chief Operating Officer of SPAR Management Services, Inc. ("SMSI"), and SPAR Marketing Services, Inc. ("SMS"), each an affiliate of SGRP (See - Transactions with Related Persons, Promoters and Certain Control Persons, below).
 From 1997 to 2000, Ms. Belzer served as Vice President Operations of SMSI and as Regional Director of SMSI from 1995 to 1997.
-Prior to 1995, she served as Client Services Manager for SPAR/Serveo, Inc.
+Prior to 1995, she served as Client Services Manager for SPAR/Servco, Inc.